Skiing in Winter Park: Ultimate Guide

 Photo Credit: LanaG

-The season for skiing in Winter Park typically runs from mid-November to mid-May.
-The “best” time to go really depends on what you’re looking for!
-If you’re looking for the most snow, you’ll probably want to come in March, the snowiest month at Winter Park.
+The ski season in Winter Park typically runs from mid-November to mid-May.
+The “best” time to go really depends on what you’re looking for.

-If you’re seeking warmer temps, April and early May are great times to visit, and December is fantastic if you want to enjoy all the fun holiday festivities and don’t mind a bit of a crowd.
-Here’s a more in-depth, month-by-month breakdown of the different seasons for skiing in Winter Park.
+If you’re seeking warmer temps, late spring is a great time to visit.
+December is fantastic if you want to enjoy all the fun holiday festivities and don’t mind a bit of a crowd.

 November